SirTificate/gekko-neuralnet/README.md

 `npm install convnetjs mathjs`

 # Usage / Configuration
 For most USD or BTC pairs you have to normalize the input data.
-The bot needs input values between 0-1 to work.
+The neural network needs input values between 0-1 to work.
 If the price of your pair is for instance $6.500 USD, set the `scale` parameter to 10.000.

 ```javascript